 Immunity Superfoods List

-The novel coronavirus pandemic has swept across the world, infecting millions of people, and sadly, leading to the deaths of over a hundred thousand people.
+The novel coronavirus pandemic has swept across the world, infecting millions and sadly, leading to the deaths of hundreds of thousands people.

 It’s very important to follow CDC advice and contact your healthcare provider if you suspect COVID-19 infection.